Optimized variance estimation under interference and complex experimental designs: The Variance and Variance Bounds

 \subsection{Admissibility}

-Some valid variance bounds $\boundM \in \allbounds$ will introduce slack beyond what is required for design compatibility, meaning that they are unnecessarily conservative.
+Some valid variance bounds $\boundM \in \allbounds$ will introduce slack beyond what is required for design compatibility.
+Such bounds are unnecessarily conservative.
 Experimenters will typically want to use a variance bound that introduces as little conservativeness, or slack, as possible.
-The amount of slack introduced will depend on the potential outcomes, so there is no universal ordering of the bounds with respect to conservativeness; there exists no universally best bound.
-But some bounds can be ruled out because they introduce more slack than some other bound no matter what the potential outcomes might be.
+The amount of slack introduced will depend on the potential outcomes, so there is no universal ordering of the bounds with respect to conservativeness.
+But, even if there exists no universally best bound, some bounds can be ruled out because they introduce more slack than some other bound no matter what the potential outcomes might be.
 The following notion of inadmissibility characterizes such bounds.